apache/fineract/RAILWAY-COMPLETION-STATUS.md

 3. Set up a disaster recovery plan with automated database restoration
 4. Create a performance testing suite for Railway deployments
 5. Document operational procedures for the team
+6. Add more specialized notification templates for different deployment contexts

 ## 🔐 Security Considerations